List of Judge Dredd characters: Dark Judges

 Later on, Judge Death meets Phobia and Nausea, the Sisters of Death, two dark witches who seem to have similar beliefs about the purity of death.
-Unknown to Sydney at the time, the Sisters are monstrous beings from another dimension who gain power by encouraging genocide, acting through agents and avatars.
+Unknown to De'Ath at the time, the Sisters are monstrous beings from another dimension who gain power by encouraging genocide, acting through agents and avatars.
 The Sisters offer to free Judge Death and his three followers from the sin of life by killing them and then treating their bodies with alchemic "Dead Fluids" that will make them powerful undead monsters.
 They agree, becoming the undead Dark Judges.
 Taking over their city, the group declares life itself a crime.
 Using Dead Fluids, they turn many into undead Grey Judges.
-With this new army, they exterminate their planet's human population, making it Deadworld.
+With this new army, they exterminate their planet's human population, turning it into "Deadworld".

 The Dark Judges later slay the Grey Judges after realizing they do not follow Judge Death's desire for order and seek to war with him for more power.
 While the three lieutenant Dark Judges are largely satisfied, Judge Death is restless and believes he must continue spreading death.
 After acquiring technology to travel to other dimensions, Judge Death leaves Deadworld and by chance comes to Judge Dredd's Earth in 2102.
 Death is defeated by Dredd and Psi-Judge Anderson, who holds the Dark Judge telepathically imprisoned within her own mind.

 Realizing their leader has been captured, the other Dark Judges later come to Dredd's Earth and free him.
 The four unleash terror on Mega-City One before being forced back to Deadworld by Judges Dredd and Anderson.
 Though Anderson seems to destroy them with the residual psychic anguish of their many victims, their spirits survive.
 They later hypnotize and trick Anderson into returning to Deadworld and creating new undead bodies for them.
 Since then, the Dark Judges have repeatedly fought Anderson, Dredd, and the Judges of Mega-City One, inflicting great loss of life with each new attack.